secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/list-import/index.html.md

      - Person name separated into two columns - `First Name` `Last Name`
      - Duplicates must be reviewed and reduced
      - Address separated into individual fields (`Street`, `City`, `State/Province`, `Zip/Postal Code`, `Country`)
-     - `Country` that **are not** `United States` or `Canada` *must* have `State` field deleted or cleared as it will create conflicts
+     - `Country` that **are not** `United States` or `Canada` *must* have `State` field deleted or cleared as it will create conflicts and will not sync to SFDC
 - Preferred format for Marketo upload is .csv, but will accept an .xls, or .xlsx.
 Provide as Google Sheet in the upload issue. **DO NOT** upload the file directly on the issue.
 Uploading files to the issue exposes ALL collected personal data to the internet and opens GitLab up to litigation
 - Record ownership will be assigned using established lead routing, which is [controlled by LeanData](/handbook/marketing/marketing-operations/leandata/)
 - In order to mark leads as `Opt-in = TRUE`, a record of the terms and conditions the leads agreed to upon having their data collected must be recorded.
 Check the `terms of service` wording has been recorded in the upload issue **before** opting in leads to receive marketing communications.
 No ToS, no `Opt-in`.
 Period.
+To find the appropriate language, refer to [Marketing Rules and Consent Language](/handbook/legal/marketing-collaboration/#marketing-rules-and-consent-language)
 - If there are any records who have opted out of contact for any reason, define that on the spreadsheet by selecting `Opt-in = FALSE`
 - Leave `Opt-In` empty if no other option is available